Akuila Rokolisoa

-Akuila Rokolisoa (born 27 June 1995) is a New Zealand rugby sevens player.
+Akuila Rokolisoa (born 27 June 1995) is a professional rugby union player who plays as a back.
+Born in Fiji, he represents New Zealand at international level after qualifying on residency grounds.

-Biography
+International career

 Rokolisoa made his All Blacks Sevens debut at the 2018 Hong Kong Sevens.

-Rokolisoa was named in the All Blacks Sevens squad for the 2022 Commonwealth Games in Birmingham.
+Rokolisoa was named in the All Blacks Sevens squad for the 2018 Rugby World Cup Sevens in San Francisco where he scored a crucial try in the final to see New Zealand take Gold.
+He was also named in the 2022 Commonwealth Games in Birmingham.
 He won a bronze medal at the event.
 He featured for New Zealand at the 2022 Rugby World Cup Sevens in Cape Town.
 He won a silver medal after his side lost to Fiji in the gold medal final.

+He is the current leading point scorer in the 2022-23 HSBC World Rugby Sevens Series.
+He competed for New Zealand at the 2024 Summer Olympics in Paris.